 The main changes:

-This made asking for ID less awkward, easier to explain, and meant compliance happened naturally rather than being forced.
+This made asking for ID less awkward and easier to explain, so couriers did it more often.

-As Phase 1 data came in, we looked at ID scanning again.
+As Phase 1 data came in, I looked at ID scanning again.

-People across the team were uncomfortable with it.
-Scanning IDs felt invasive.
-Customers wouldn’t trust it.
+Most of the team was uncomfortable with it.
+Scanning IDs felt invasive, and the assumption was that customers wouldn’t trust it.

-I checked with a mobile engineer and it was feasible.
-I proposed a spike and within two days we had a rough demo.
-It wasn’t reliable yet, but it proved we could build a privacy-safe scan at much lower cost than expected.
+A mobile engineer confirmed it was feasible.
+I proposed a two-day spike and we had a rough demo by the end of it.
+Not reliable yet, but enough to prove we could build a privacy-safe scan at much lower cost than people had assumed.

-Quick conversations with customers showed they were far more willing to present ID when they knew nothing was being captured or sent.
+Quick conversations with customers showed they were far more willing to present ID once they knew nothing was being captured or sent.

-We got behind building a first version, improved accuracy across ID types and languages, and soon had something ready to test.
+I got alignment behind building a first version and we soon had something ready to test.

-We ran a diary study with Research to capture what was working and what wasn’t in real deliveries.
+I partnered with Research on a diary study to capture what was working and what wasn’t in real deliveries.
 That led to:

 85% of couriers were satisfied with the new experience.